antrea-io/antrea/docs/node-port-local.md

 ## Prerequisites

-NodePortLocal was introduced in v0.13 as an alpha feature.
-As with other alpha features, a feature gate, `NodePortLocal`, must be enabled on the antrea-agent for the feature to work.
+NodePortLocal was introduced in v0.13 as an alpha feature, and was graduated to beta in v1.4, at which time it was enabled by default.
+Prior to v1.4, a feature gate, `NodePortLocal`, must be enabled on the antrea-agent for the feature to work.

 ## Usage

-In addition to enabling the NodePortLocal feature gate, the value of `nplPortRange` can be set in the Antrea Agent configuration through the ConfigMap.
+In addition to enabling the NodePortLocal feature gate (if needed), the value of `nplPortRange` can be set in the Antrea Agent configuration through the ConfigMap.
 Ports from a Node will be allocated from the range of ports specified in `nplPortRange`.
 If the value of `nplPortRange` is not specified, the range